URL path: Index page // Gallium (Ga)

 Impact of Gallium on human health

-Gallium is an element present in the body, but in very small quantities.
-For example, in a person weighing 70 kg, there is 0.7 mg of Gallium throughout the body.
-There is no proven biological role for Gallium in the function of the body and probably exists only because of the presence of traces in the natural environment, in water, vegetables, and fruits.
-Many vitamins and bottled waters are known to contain traces of Gallium in quantities of less than one part per million (1 ppm).
-Although Gallium has no physical function, Gallium ions can interact with various processes in the body in a manner similar to trivalent iron (Fe3+).
-When Gallium ions are recruited to replace trivalent iron by bacteria such as Pseudomonas, the ions interfere with respiration and the bacteria die.
+Gallium is an element in the body but in minimal quantities.
+For example, a person weighing 70 kg has 0.7 mg of Gallium throughout the body.
+Gallium has no proven biological role in the body's function, and it probably exists only because of traces in the natural environment, in water, vegetables, and fruits.
+Many vitamins and bottled waters contain traces of Gallium in quantities of less than one part per million (1 ppm).
+Although gallium has no physical function, gallium ions can interact with various processes in the body, such as trivalent iron (Fe3+).
+When Gallium ions are recruited to replace trivalent iron by bacteria such as Pseudomonas, the ions interfere with respiration, and the bacteria die.
 Gallium nitrate has been used to treat hypercalcemia associated with bone metastases.
 Gallium can affect osteoclast function.

-Pure Gallium is not a toxic substance to humans upon contact.
+Pure gallium is not toxic to humans upon contact.
 However, it is known that it can leave a mark on the skin.
-Even the radioactive compound Gallium citrate [67Ga], can be injected into the body and used for diagnostic purposes without harmful effects.
+Even the radioactive compound Gallium citrate [67Ga] can be injected into the body and used for diagnostic purposes without harmful effects.
 Although not harmful in small quantities, Gallium should not be consumed in large doses.
-Some Gallium compounds can be very dangerous, for example, acute exposure to Gallium (III) chloride can cause throat irritation, difficulty breathing, chest pain and can even cause very serious conditions, such as pulmonary edema and partial paralysis.
+Some Gallium compounds can be hazardous, for example, acute exposure to Gallium (III) chloride can cause throat irritation, difficulty breathing, chest pain and can even cause severe conditions, such as pulmonary edema and partial paralysis.

 How can one determine if one has been exposed to Gallium?